 What We Do, Why

 Advances in geospatial data science provide CGIAR with a new opportunity to accelerate research and impacts.
-High-resolution remote sensing imagery and spatially-explicit multidisciplinary datasets help researchers to work more efficiently and effectively than ever before in, for example, mapping agriculture, better targeting investments, real-time monitoring of impacts, and spurring innovations in agricultural research and development by adding location context and intelligence.
-While it is becoming easier to find and access geospatial data, there are still fundamental challenges in the applications in remote areas where measurement on the ground is not readily available.
-Limited groundtruthing data can lead to a high degree of uncertainties and estimation biases in analysis outputs.
-Until this inherent challenge is resolved, we believe the best way for the geospatial science community to keep our research standards and relevance to smallholders’ farming will be through the Community of Practice, where collective knowledge thrives and propagates through the close collaboration and communication with fellow scientists.
+High-resolution remote sensing and GIS data help researchers to work more efficiently and effectively.
+We map agricultural production, spatially target investments, monitor weather effects, and climate impacts.
+Adding location context leads to spur innovations in agricultural research and development, more relevant to the smallholder farmers at the local level.
+While it is becoming easier to find and use geospatial data, there are still fundamental challenges in remote areas where measurement on the ground is not easy.
+Limited groundtruthing data can lead to a high degree of uncertainties and estimation biases in the analysis output.
+Until this inherent challenge is resolved, we believe the best way to keep up our research standards and relevance will be through the Community of Practice.
+It is where our collective knowledge thrives and propagates through collaboration and communication with fellow scientists.
 Not everything we need is in the publication or even the Internet.
-For many aspects of the unique challenges we face, our colleagues are the best resource for each other to explore options, share learning, inspire innovations, and collectively support CGIAR’s agricultural research and development agenda.
+For many aspects of the unique challenges we face, we find our colleagues are the best resource.
+We help each other share learnings, inspire innovations, explore new techniques, and collectively support CGIAR’s agenda.

 We work closely with our external partners in academia, donors, and public/private sectors – including ITC, Esri, Digital Globe, and Geospatial and Farming Systems Research Consortium.